Are You Wondering If We Have Experience with Your Case Type?

 To address that issue, we have listed several short case studies.
 They cover some interesting cases and issues we have handled mostly as Collaborative divorces.
 We learn new things with every case.

 So here are some interesting issues we have dealt with.
-Obviously, most of my cases are not shown here.
+Obviously, most of our cases are not shown here.
 This is a sample.
-I will add some more over time, but you can see from these that the Collaborative teams have been beneficial in many ways.
+We will add some more over time, but you can see from these that the Collaborative teams have been beneficial in many ways.

-This was a couple of professionals who worked for the same company for several years.
-They have two young children.
+This was a Collaborative case with a couple of professionals who worked for the same company for several years.
+They had two young children.